 Chase Ultimate Rewards points transfer to World of Hyatt at a 1:1 rate, so you can always top up your hotel loyalty account if you have points from the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®.
 Otherwise, you could consider carrying Hyatt’s main cobranded credit card.

-The World of Hyatt Credit Card: New applicants can currently earn up to 50,000 bonus points: 25,000 after you spend $3,000 on purchases in the first three months from account opening and 25,000 more bonus points after you spend $6,000 total within six months.
+The World of Hyatt Credit Card: New applicants can currently earn up to 60,000 bonus points: 30,000 after spending $3,000 in the first three months of account opening, and up to 30,000 more bonus points with two bonus points per dollar spent on purchases that earn one bonus point up to $15,000 in the first 6 months of account opening.
 Here’s more information on the card:

 As you might expect, the largest hotel chain in the world fields numerous properties throughout Hawaii, but concentrate on the one or two that most intrigue you.
 Book a few nights at the famed Pink Palace of the Pacific, Waikiki’s historic Royal Hawaiian, a Luxury Collection Resort Waikiki.
 Room rates there average around $350 per night, or between 50,000–70,000 points.
 The lush gardens and festive luau are added bonuses.